paneq/capybara-js_finders/README.md

 Current implementation calculates the position of every th or td element on a page.
 This might be slow especially when there are many such elements on the page.
-You if you have multiple subsequent `find_cell` invocations and you know that the page does not change between them you might use `static_page(&page)` method to improve the overall performance.
+You if you have multiple subsequent `find_cell` invocations and you know that the page does not change between them you might use `static_page(&block)` method to improve the overall performance.
 Only first call to `find_cell` will calculate cells' positions and the following checks will reuse those values.